FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/BlueDuino Source Code/readme.md

     ```

 ## Talking To Your MacBook Through Bluetooth
-1. Download the code inside [Xcode Source Code](../Xcode%20Source%20Code) and follow the [instructions](../Xcode%20Source%20Code/readme.md)
+1. Download the code inside [Xcode Source Code](../Xcode%20Source%20Code) and follow [instructions](../Xcode%20Source%20Code/readme.md)
 1. When you have Arduino IDE open and your BlueDuino is running, then after you start the Xcode example you should see in the IDE console something like:

     ```